Dendekky/portfolio/src/pages/about/index.md

 * Netlify & Heroku - I use these to deploy applications.
 * ESLint & Prettier - Use these for formatting and setting...
 * Cloudinary - My go-to for serving & storing optimized images.
+* CircleCI - For testing software

 You can check my resume for full details on the Technologies that I work best with.
-Also, check out my profiles on [Github](http://www.github.com/dendekky) and [LinkedIn](https://www.linkedin.com/in/dendekky).
+Also, check out my profiles on [github ](https://github.com/dendekky)and [linkedIn](https://linkedin.com/in/dendekky).

 HOBBIES